roles-ansible/ansible-role-bbbackend/README.md

 # BigBlueButton
-Ansible role for a backend bigbluebutton installation (please visit the documentation on http://docs.bigbluebutton.org/install/install.html)
+Ansible role for a backend bigbluebutton installation.
 Without any extra features like greenlight, ipostgres database etc.
+*(please visit the documentation on http://docs.bigbluebutton.org/install/install.html)*

 ```
 WORK IN PROGRESS